 Some computer stations had to be removed in order to facilitate social distancing, so patrons are asked to limit usage time to 30 minutes if possible.
 Longer sessions may not be available if others are waiting.

-Printing, copying and faxing services are also be available.
+Printing, copying and faxing services are also available.